codeeurRitesh/Spam-Detection-Project/README.md

 ## 🙌 Credits

-* Project by Ritesh Verma
+* Project by Om Tripathi
 * Built using Python, scikit-learn, and Streamlit

 ---